geracely/CS5001-Final-Project---Group-Chat-Bot/README.md

 ### Use your own Google sheets
 The bot is set to send data in this [sheet](https://docs.google.com/spreadsheets/d/12lW7o4B2HAdmv56essp6jRa31WmLnDyjn65bGEnsQgE/edit#gid=0).
 If you want to use your own Google sheet, please follow these steps:
 1. Get your own Google authentication file \
 Authentication is a json file you can generate and download from your Google account.
 The detail steps can be found [here](https://docs.gspread.org/en/v5.12.0/oauth2.html).
 Once you get your own authentication json file, put it inside the `keys` folder to replace the old one.
 When you generate the authentication file, you will also be given a client email address.
 Save this email address to be used later.
-(The client_email is default to be grace-bot@doc-writer-bot.iam.gserviceaccount.com).
 2. Make your Google sheet accessible \
 Create your own Google speadsheet and share it with your own client_email address.
 Make sure to give it "editor" role. \
 Then open `main.py` and: